 Once it was actually on, I had some assistance with the tying.
-My amused documentarian pulled it tight, and I discovered I could have never been Emma – curse you, Jane Austen.
+My amused documentarian pulled it tight, and I discovered I could have never been Emma – curse you, Jane Austen!
 That thing kept me from breathing.
 I didn’t like it.
-So it had to be untied so I could bend over, breath in, and try and make it loose enough to suck air.
+So it had to be untied so I could bend over, breathe in, and try and make it loose enough to suck air.

 But after all the fuss, I managed to get all dressed, and actually took some pictures.
 HA!

 The photos turned out OK, but don’t stare too hard at the garter thingies, or my pitiful rose buds.
 (Rose bud is not being used as a euphemism for clitoris on this occasion, though, I’m sad to admit, I’ve done it many times in my stories.
 I’m so sorry, literary gods.
 Don’t curse me.)